ivoilic/blacksmith-rnn/Readme.md

 ### LSTM models

-Currently, the LSTM model contains modifications that add a learnable bias as suggested by [this paper](http://jmlr.org/proceedings/papers/v37/jozefowicz15.pdf).
-This will probably be moved to a separate custom model so you can choose to use the original model instead.
+A modified LSTM model is available, with modifications that add a learnable bias as suggested by [this paper](http://jmlr.org/proceedings/papers/v37/jozefowicz15.pdf).
+To use it, specify the option "-model lstmb" when training.

 # char-rnn